alihassan18/libonomy-documentation/docs/Basics/gas-and-fees.md

 ### Block Gas Meter

 `ctx.BlockGasMeter()` is the gas meter used to track gas consumption per block and make sure it does not go above a certain limit.
 A new instance of the BlockGasMeter is created each time `BeginBlock` is called.
 The `BlockGasMeter` is finite, and the limit of gas per block is defined in the application's consensus parameters.
-By default Cosmos SDK applications use the default consensus parameters provided by Tendermint:
+By default Libonomy SDK applications use the default consensus parameters provided by Tendermint:

 ```
 // DefaultBlockParams returns a default BlockParams.